AdrienBrFa/NBA_Games_Prediction_ML_NN/README.md

 - Advanced: offensive rating, defensive rating, net rating, possessions (pace)
 - Each game has 2 rows: one for home team, one for away team

-**Usage**: Used in Stage B1 to compute rolling averages and team performance trends.
+**Usage**: Used in Stage B to compute rolling averages and team performance trends.

 #### `PlayerStatistics.csv` ⚠️ NOT USED YET
 Individual player statistics (points, assists, etc.).